cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/blueprints.md

 * `-s, --username USERNAME` - The name of the user who will be the new owner of the resource.  [required]
+* `-t, --tenant-name TEXT`  - The name of the tenant of the secret.
+If not specified, the current tenant will be used.

 &nbsp;
 #### Example